false-spring/gbfr-logs/README.md

 - Figure out if we can fetch party data upon area enter, would make it easier to cache it then.
 - Flags for damage cap tracking, if they exist.
 - Buff tracking

+## Credits

+This project would not have been possible without the following folks:

+- [nyaoouo/GBFR-ACT](https://github.com/nyaoouo/GBFR-ACT) for the original reverse engineering work.
+- [Harkain](https://github.com/Harkains) for their work on formatting and translating skills to friendly English names.